Complete and bi-continuous invariant of protein backbones under rigid motion: Discussion of the PDB and data integrity

-\textbf{The crucial novelty} in the proposed approach is treating (the rigid class of) any experimental structure (protein backbone), e.g. from the `gold standard' 220K+ entries of the PDB, as \emph{objective ground truth} instead of any manually assigned labels.

-Problem~\ref{pro:map} asked for an analytically defined invariant $I$ whose explicit formula should remain unchanged for any new data without usual re-training in machine learning.
+\textbf{The crucial novelty} in the proposed approach is treating the \emph{rigid class} of any experimental structure (protein backbone) from the PDB as an \emph{objective ground truth} instead of labels or classes assigned manually or by black-box algorithms with many parameters.
+Problem~\ref{pro:map} asked for an analytically defined invariant $I$ whose explicit formula will remain the same for any new data without re-training required in machine learning.

-While traditional approaches explored more data within continuously infinite spaces in a `horizontal' way, solutions to Problem~\ref{pro:map} and its analogs offer `vertical' breakthroughs by building geographic-style maps of data spaces as viewed from a satellite.
+While traditional approaches explored finite datasets within infinite spaces in a `horizontal' way, solutions to Problem~\ref{pro:map} and its analogs for other data \cite{kurlin2023strength,kurlin2023simplexwise,anosova2026seeing} provide `vertical' breakthroughs by building geographic-style maps of continuous data spaces as viewed from a satellite \cite{bright2023geographic,widdowson2024continuous,widdowson2025geographic}.

-The continuous maps of the PDB in Fig.~\ref{fig:PDB708K_BRI_heatmaps_log} and \ref{fig:PDB708K_BRI_heatmaps_by_chain_log} can be zoomed in at any spot and mapped in further invariants.
-This is a huge advantage in comparison with any dimensionality reduction, which was proved \cite{landweber2016fiber} to be discontinuous (making close points distant) or collapsing an unbounded region to a point (losing an infinite amount of data).
+Fig.~\ref{fig:PDB707K_BRI_heatmaps_log} and \ref{fig:PDB707K_BRI_heatmaps_by_chain_log} can be zoomed at any spot and mapped by using further invariants.
+Such navigation maps with invertible coordinates enable inverse design while any dimensionality reduction to a latent space was proved \cite{landweber2016fiber} to be discontinuous (making close points distant) or collapsing an unbounded region to a point (losing an infinite amount of data).

-\textbf{The main contributions} are Theorems~\ref{thm:motion}, \ref{thm:continuity}, \ref{thm:inverse}, which solved Problem~\ref{pro:map} for protein backbones and detected thousands of previously unknown (near-)duplicates in the PDB.
-Improving the `gold standard' of the PDB is urgently needed to avoid predictions based on the currently skewed data.
-The supplementary materials (available by request) include the Python code and table of all 9366 pairs of exact duplicates whose corresponding coordinates coincide with all digits and hence need further refinement.
-We thank all reviewers in advance for their time and for supporting data integrity in science.